 Sarah E. Bengston, PhD

 I am a behavioral ecologist and evolutionary biologist, generally interested in how repeatable behavioral variation between individuals, colonies, populations and species affect evolutionary processes.
 I am particularly interested in the evolution of new life history strategies and ecological speciation.
-Prior to joining the faculty at Rice University, I was a NSF Postdoctoral Fellow (2015-2017) in the lab of Christian Rabeling at the University of Rochester (now at Arizona State University).
+Prior to joining the faculty at CUNY Baruch College, I was a Huxley Faculty Fellow at Rice University, and a NSF Postdoctoral Fellow (2015-2017) in the lab of Christian Rabeling at the University of Rochester (now at Arizona State University).
 I received my PhD in EEB and Entomology from the University of Arizona (2010-2015) under the guidance of Anna Dornhaus.
 I earned my BcS in EEB from the University of Tennessee where I was also a member of Susan Riechert‘s lab.

 Contact: sbengsto [@] gmail.com